MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-sharepoint-save-share.md

 ## Sharing links to Power BI files stored in OneDrive or SharePoint

-To share a link to a Power BI file stored in OneDrive or SharePoint, click the **Share** button at the top right of Power BI Desktop or select **Share** from the file menu.
+To share a link to a Power BI file stored in OneDrive or SharePoint, select the **Share** button at the top right of Power BI Desktop or select **Share** from the file menu.

 :::image type="content" source="media/desktop-sharepoint-save-share/power-bi-desktop-unsaved-share-button.png" alt-text="Screenshot of share button in Power BI Desktop." lightbox="media/desktop-sharepoint-save-share/power-bi-desktop-unsaved-share-button.png":::